 The Bund , or “Embankment,” usually refers to the building and wharves on this section of road.
-Facing Huangpu River, the Bund houses 52 buildings of various architectural styles including Gothic, Romanesque, Renaissance, Neo-Classical and Art Deco so that it is nicknamed the world expo of architectures.
+Facing the Huangpu River, the Bund houses 52 buildings of various architectural styles including Gothic, Romanesque, Renaissance, Neo-Classical and Art Deco such that it is nicknamed the world expo of architecture.

-Later, French and American settlements were combined.
-Since then, the Bund had gradually come into being.
-At the end of 19th century and beginning of 20th century, a building boom led to Shanghai becoming a financial center of East Asia, which helped Shanghai step into its modern times.
-By 1940s, many buildings served as the headquarters of financial institutions running in China.
-After founding of People’s Republic of China, these institutions were moved out and buildings were converted to other uses.
+Later, French and American settlements were developed.
+Since then, the Bund gradually came into being.
+At the end of 19th century and beginning of 20th century, a building boom led to Shanghai becoming a financial hub of East Asia, which helped Shanghai step into its modern times.
+By the 1940s, many buildings in the Bund served as the headquarters of financial institutions running across China.
+After the founding of the People’s Republic of China in 1949, these institutions were moved out and buildings were converted to other uses.